kadertopancs/java-core-practice/README.md

 # Java Core Practice

-This repository contains Java console-based applications developed to strengthen core programming fundamentals.
+This repository contains Java-based applications developed to strengthen core programming skills and build a solid foundation in software development.

-## Technical Scope
+## 📌 Scope

-- Primitive data types
-- Conditional statements (if-else, switch-case)
+- Core Java fundamentals (variables, control flow, loops)
-- Loop structures (for, while, do-while)
+- Data structures and collections
-- Arrays
-- Basic console input handling

-## Project List
-- Bus Card Balance System
-- Cafe Order Tracking
-- Cargo Tracking
-- Car Maintenance Reminder
+- Algorithm development and problem solving
-- Cinema Ticketing
+- Console-based applications
-- Class Attendance System
-- Energy Consumption Analysis
-- Gym Training Log
-- Market Shopping List
-- Operator Package Selection
+- Structured coding practices

-## Purpose
+## 🎯 Purpose

-The aim of this repository is to practice algorithmic thinking and strengthen core Java fundamentals.
+The goal of this repository is to improve algorithmic thinking and reinforce core Java knowledge through continuous hands-on practice.

+## 🛠 Technologies

+- Java
+- IntelliJ IDEA
+- Git & GitHub

-## Author
+## 🔄 Status

-Kader Topan
+This repository is actively updated on a weekly basis with new exercises and projects as part of continuous learning.